wdzeng/image/README.md

-# Dockerhub Action
+# Image Action

-A GitHub action to build project and push image onto dockerhub.
+A GitHub action to build project and push image onto dockerhub and ghcr.

 Three tags are pushed: `X.X.X`, `X.X` and `X`.
 Tag `latest` is optional.